learningequality/kolibri/docs/dev/content/implementation.rst

 This middleware will be applied to every request, and will dynamically select a database based on the channel_id.
 If a channel ID was included in the URL, it will ensure the appropriate content DB is used for the duration of the request.
 (Note: `set_active_content_database` is thread-local, so this shouldn't interfere with other parallel requests.)

-For example, this is how the client side dynamically requests data from a specific channels:
+For example, this is how the client side dynamically requests data from a specific channel:

     >>> localhost:8000/api/content/<channel_1_id>/contentnode